Habesha peoples: The Rise of the Solomonic Dynasty

 Fasilides' Castle in Gondar, Amhara Region.

 Some scholars consider the Amhara to have been Ethiopia's ruling elite for centuries, represented by the Solomonic line of Emperors ending in Haile Selassie I. Marcos Lemma and other scholars dispute the accuracy of such a statement, arguing that other ethnic groups have always been active in the country's politics.
 This confusion may largely stem from the mislabeling of all Amharic-speakers as "Amhara", and the fact that many people from other ethnic groups have adopted Amharic names.
-Another is the claim that most Ethiopians can trace their ancestry to multiple ethnic groups, including the last self-proclaimed emperor Haile Selassie I and his Empress Itege Menen Asfaw of Ambassel.
+Another is the claim that most Ethiopians can trace their ancestry to multiple ethnic groups, including Emperor Haile Selassie I and Empress Menen Asfaw of Ambassel.

 The Abyssinian Baptist Church was founded when visiting Ethiopian seamen and free African-American parishioners left the First Baptist Church in protest over being restricted to racially segregated seating.
 They named their new congregation the Abyssinian Baptist Church after the historic name of Ethiopia.
 While originally used to refer specifically to Abyssinia, the term later became more broadly used to refer to Africans of any ethnicity.
 Similarly, this term for Siddis is held to be derived from the common name for the captains of the Abyssinian ships that also first delivered Siddi slaves to the subcontinent.
 Historian Richard M. Eaton states Habshis were initially pagans sold by Ethiopian Christians to Gujarati merchants for Indian textiles.
 Abyssinian Meeting House, is also historic church in Portland, Maine.